 Rev. Rutherford has a heart of ministry for those who are facing disease, depression and despair.
 Her desire is to walk with them on their journey while offering a peaceful, caring and uplifting presence.

 Her ministry includes being Palliative Care Chaplain – working with patients and families making end of life decisions.
-She recently completed Palliative Care Chaplaincy Specialty Certification from California State University San Marcos and seeking National Chaplaincy Certification through the Association of Professional Chaplains
+She recently completed a Palliative Care Chaplaincy Specialty Certificate from California State University San Marcos and seeking National Chaplaincy Certification through the Association of Professional Chaplains

 “It’s a blessing," she says.
 "When patients and families let me enter their journey, I don’t take that lightly.”